 Ekaterina Semenchuk performed at the festivals in Baden-Baden, Tanglewood (USA), Stresa (Italy), Ravinia (USA), Cincinnati (USA), Verbier (Switzerland), Aix-en-Provence (France), White Nights Festival ( St- Petersburg).

 In 2005, at the invitation of His Highness Charles, Prince of Wales, Ekaterina Semenchuk performed at the ceremony of prayer and dedication during the marriage to Camilla Parker Bowles in the cathedral of Windsor Castle, singing the Creed by Gretchaninov.

-Future plans include: Cavalleria Rusticana at the MET Opera and at San Francisco Opera, Trovatore, Aida and Don Carlo at Teatro Real de Madrid, Rusalka at Opéra de Paris.
+Future plans include: Cavalleria Rusticana at San Francisco Opera, Trovatore, Aida and Don Carlo at Teatro Real de Madrid, Rusalka at Opéra de Paris.

 The concert life of Ekaterina’s chamber music program stand out.
 Several times a year, in spite of a tight schedule of performances in opera houses, she finds the time to prepare a new chamber program, actively cooperating with the great pianists Semion Skigin, Dmitry Efimov and Helmut Deutsch.